 - Stay hydrated at all times

-- Avoid processed foods; you want the food you eat to benefit your body rather than be empty calories
+- Avoid processed foods; you want the food you eat to benefit your body rather than be empty calories that can take a toll and cause issues like low blood sugar

 - Beware of fast-breakers like toothpaste (use a baking soda paste instead when fasting) and medications such as Advil with a coating that may contain sugar